ATB-Market

 ATB-Market LLC (АТБ-Маркет) is one of the leading retail trade companies in Ukraine.
 The company owns the largest national network of retail shops.
 The managing director is Borys Markov.

 The company's shops operate in the "soft discounter" mode.
 The range of offered goods comprises ca. 3,500 articles.
 ATB discounters trade foodstuffs and essential nonfood commodities.

 History

 ATB-Market was founded in 1993 in Dnipro as a group of six groceries.
 In 1998, the company received its current name ATB – a short name of AgroTechBusiness.

-After Russian invasion of Ukraine in 2022, the company lost 65 stores in the Kherson and Zaporizhzhia oblasts.
+After the Russian invasion of Ukraine in 2022, the company lost 65 stores in the Kherson and Zaporizhzhia oblasts.

 Stores

 The exterior of the ATB store in Kryvyi Rih.